-Vomiting bug-hit cruise ship back in BritainDecember 14th, 2012 in Diseases, Conditions, Syndromes /
+Vomiting bug-hit cruise ship back in BritainDecember 14, 2012 in Medicine & Health / Diseases, Conditions, Syndromes

 A liner hit by the winter vomiting bug during a pre-Christmas cruise arrived back in port in England on Friday after one passenger dubbed it a "plague ship".